1 | Scarlet kingsnake |

 Location: US southeast.

-An extremely common kingsnake in Florida, which lives in moderate to sparse woodlands, where it likes to bury itself in the soft floor.
-Scarlet kingsnakes have a particular tendency to hide beneath strips of rotting bark on old pine trees.
+This species is found in moderate to sparse woodlands, where it loves to bury itself in the soft, mulchy upper layers of soil.
+Scarlet kingsnakes have a particular tendency to stash themselves beneath strips of rotting bark on old pine trees, which makes them fairly easy to find if you’re on a hunt for one.

 2 | Desert kingsnake |

-This species is found in Texas, Arizona and New Mexico, and also a swathe of northern Mexico.
-Sightings of this kingsnake are plentiful around Tucson and San Antonio alike.
-Despite the name, desert kingsnakes (Lampropeltis splendida) avoid bone dry spots, and prefer areas with plentiful wispy grass and vegetation.
-This species is far longer than the scarlet kingsnake, reaching a record length of 152.4cm.
+This species is found in Texas, Arizona and New Mexico, as well as a swathe of northern Mexico.
+Sightings of this kingsnake are plentiful around Tucson and San Antonia alike.
+Despite the name, desert kingsnakes (Lampropeltis splendida) avoid bone dry deserts, and prefer areas with plenty of wispy grass and vegetation.
+This species is far longer than the scarlet kingsnake of Florida, reaching a record length of 152.4cm.

-This is a snake of many morphs.
-Black and yellow are the main colours, yet the exact positioning constantly varies.
-A large proportion are black with thin yellow bands, a few are nearly full black, while in others the yellow beats back the forces of darkness.
-One discovered in Arizona in 2016 had a thin yellow stripe down its spine.
+The desert kingsnake is a species of many morphs.
+Black and yellow are the primary colours, yet the exact positioning and quantity varies considerably.
+A large proportion are black with thin yellow bands, while a few are almost black.
+In some, the yellow beats back the forces of darkness to become the primary colour.
+One individual discovered in Arizona in 2016 had a thin yellow stripe down its spine.

 3 | Arizona mountain kingsnake |